-Stress, specifically from work, has a big impact on our health and our risk for type 2 diabetes.
+Stress from work has a big impact on our health and our risk for type 2 diabetes.

 This study looked at 125,000 European adults and found a strong link between the group that experienced high levels of stress at work and type 2 diabetes.
 They defined stress at work, or as they called it “job strain,” as having high demands at work with little control.
 For example, if someone has to work really hard with little time and fast deadlines, then that would be considered “job strain.”
 The interesting thing is that stress at work was a big risk factor in type 2 diabetes even among those with healthy lifestyle habits like exercising, eating well, and not smoking.
 This means that there is a strong link between job strain and the development of type 2 diabetes despite lifestyle factors.
 In conclusion, it is important to know that the stress we are under has a direct impact on our health.